Central Americans pursue US dream despite Mexico crackdown

 On the seventh day, facing severe dehydration, the group resorted to drinking their own urine.

-“Each of us urinated in a bottle and then strained it with the corner of our pants,” said Perez, rubbing his hands together as he recalled the day he thought would be his last.
+“Each of us urinated in a bottle and then strained it with the corner of our pants,” said Pérez, rubbing his hands together as he recalled the day he thought would be his last.

-Perez spent two days in a U.S. hospital before being returned to Guatemala.
+Pérez spent two days in a U.S. hospital before being returned to Guatemala.
 During his short stay in Arizona, though, he caught a glimpse of houses with manicured lawns, orderly roads and fancy stores.
 Those images are like a siren’s song, calling him to what he believes would be a better life.

 Before setting out for the U.S., he earned $100 a month as a teacher and had a girlfriend.
 Now she is with somebody else and he’s helping out in his father’s auto repair shop in his hometown of San Marcos, just a few miles from the border with Mexico.

-“In the end I lost everything,” Perez said.
+“In the end I lost everything,” Pérez said.

 Mexico has promised to deploy 6,000 National Guard troops to its southern border on Monday to deter Central Americans from trekking toward the American dream.
 About 1 percent of Guatemala’s population of some 16 million people have left the country this year, part of a wave of Central Americans fleeing poverty, violence and drought.

 U.S. Border Patrol agents apprehended 132,887 migrants in May, the highest monthly figure in more than a decade.
 Many Central American migrants in recent months have been requesting asylum.
-Mexico has accepted more than 10,000 U.S. asylum seekers since January under a program that requires migrants to wait in Mexico while their cases wind through U.S. courts.
+The United States has returned more than 10,000 U.S. asylum seekers to Mexico since January under a program that requires migrants to wait in that country while their cases wind through U.S. courts.
 Thousands of Central Americans have also applied for asylum to start new lives in Mexico.

 On Friday, Mexican officials vowed to step up migration enforcement to avoid U.S. tariffs on all Mexican imports.
 Increased enforcement could mean more inspections of buses, raids on hotels and arrests to disrupt people-smuggling networks.
 Last week, Mexico arrested two migration activists and froze the accounts of more than two dozen people alleged to have organized caravans.